saeedsamimi995/New-Clustering-of-Breast-Cancer-Subtypes-Using-Gene-Expression-Data-and-the-BIGCLAM-Method/docs/METHODOLOGY.md

 ### Impact Analysis

-To address reviewer concerns, we provide ablation studies:
+To validate the augmentation strategy, we provide ablation studies:

 1. **Without augmentation**: Direct training on original imbalanced data
 2. **With augmentation**: Training on balanced augmented data